 The Saatchi Gallery offers private tours of our curated exhibitions with a Saatchi Gallery guide and accompanying deals for enjoying our critically acclaimed restaurant.
 Click here for more details.

-We are pleased to be offering a further two specialist workshops with practising artists: COLLAGE WITH MAYA MITTEN and THE INVERTED RESIDENCY.
+We are pleased to be offering a further specialist workshop with a practising artist: COLLAGE WITH MAYA MITTEN.
 Please follow this link for further information and to buy a ticket.